Philogy/philogy.github.io/_drafts/defi-accounting-for-noobs.md

-While beancount is simple at its core you _can_ choose to make it as sophisticated you want by installing and/or writing your own plugins or by simply leveraging the command-line tools that come along beancount.
+While beancount is simple at its core you _can_ choose to make it as sophisticated you want by installing and/or writing your own plugins or by simply leveraging the command-line tools that come along with beancount.
 Beancount has a very nice API making it easy to extend with Python.

-Furthermore as part of its core feature set it has some very nice handling of "inventory" or as it prefers to call it in its [documentation](https://beancount.github.io/docs/) commodities.
-While not specifically made for crypto it's very well suited to aid in that.
+Furthermore as part of its core feature set it has some very nice handling of inventor" or as it prefers to call it in its [documentation](https://beancount.github.io/docs/) "commodities".
+While not specifically made for crypto it's very well suited for accounting crypto transactions.

 ### Installation